FARHAN : AN INTRODUCTION

 From this he conceived a different kind of touring.

 “That’s where the idea of going to colleges and engaging with students started from.
 And that evolved into the idea of going there, and showing them what we do in music and film, which all those kids love.
 And while we’re there we have a session, during or after the concert, where you talk to the students about these issues.”

 As he said earlier, it’s about sharing, and about connecting.
 With his inbuilt artistry and his CV – not to mention his genes – Farhan has already proven he’s adept at speaking to millions, and at using his voice for change.
 And now, with his tuneful, universal debut album, this gifted musician is ready to speak to people in a whole new winning way.

 Explaining the album’s title, he notes that, “Echoes.
 It’s about chapters in my life and voices in my head that have influenced the writing.
 All of us have our personal journeys through life, through love.
 We struggle at times to make sense of our emotions and of the world around us.
 So here I am, speaking as honestly as I can about my journey.”

-Acclaimed Indian actor Farhan has released his debut single, ‘Rearview Mirror’, the first track to be taken from his upcoming debut album, Echoes, out January 25th.
+Acclaimed Indian actor Farhan has released his next single, ‘Seagull’, the third track to be taken from his upcoming debut album Echoes, out April 12th.

 Originally written by Farhan as a poem 25 years ago, the song deals with the aftermath of a relationship that had reached a premature end.